earthstar-project/earthstar/README.md

 import * as Earthstar from "https://deno.land/x/earthstar/mod.ts";
 ```

-> Earthstar's web syncing does not work with version of Deno between 1.27.0 -
+> Earthstar's web syncing does not work with version of Deno between 1.28.0 -
 > 1.29.3 (inclusive) due to a regression in these versions' WebSocket
-> implementation. **Use Deno 1.30.0. or later**, or Deno 1.26.2.
+> implementation. **Use Deno 1.30.0. or later**.

 or installed with NPM: